-When choosing a file system, refer to the Windows NT Resource Kit for a detailed discussion of FAT and NTFS file systems.
+Important When choosing a file system, refer to the Windows NT Resource Kit for a detailed discussion of FAT and NTFS file systems.
+13 When prompted choose No. Do Not Create An Emergency Repair Disk, then

-- 13. When prompted, choose No, Do Not Create An Emergency Repair Disk, then click Next. - If is more useful to create a repair disk after installation is complete and after you have installed your drivers and other applications. - 14.
-When prompted, choose Do Not Connect The Computer To A Network At This Time, then click Next. - Connect to a network after initial installation is complete. - 15.
-Continue following the Window NT setup instructions.
+- When prompted, choose No, Do Not Create An Emergency Repair Disk, ther click Next. - If is more useful to create a repair disk after installation is complete and after you have installed your drivers and other applications. - 14.
+When prompted, choose Do Not Connect The Computer To A Network At This Time," then click Next. - Connect to a network after initial installation is complete. - 15.
+Continue following the Windows NT setup instructions.